 Today the Marlies play out of the Coca-Cola Colosseum, and part of the excitement is seeing tomorrow's Leafs stars earning their first stripes as hotshot minors players for the Marlies.

 Toronto F.C.
 (MLS)

-That’s not the only connection that the Toronto F.C. has to other professional sports teams in the city.
-Maple Leaf Sports & Entertainment owns some of the most prominent teams not just in Toronto but all of Canada, including the Maple Leafs, Raptors, and Argonauts.
+That's not the only connection the Toronto F.C. has to other professional sports teams.
+Maple Leaf Sports & Entertainment owns some of the most prominent teams in Toronto and all of Canada, including the Maple Leafs, Raptors, and Argonauts.

 Toronto Rock (NLL)

-It’s always an enjoyable night out cheering for Toronto’s national lacrosse team with good music and great game-day entertainment.
-The Theme Nights such as Country Night and Pride Night draw in big crowds of energetic and encouraging fans.
+It's always an enjoyable night out cheering for Toronto's national lacrosse team with good music and excellent game-day entertainment.
+The Theme Nights such as Country Night and Pride Night draw in big crowds of enthusiastic and encouraging fans.
 Snag tickets to those nights sooner rather than later.